 In addition to changes in the number and composition of students, changes in enrollment can also be accompanied by changes in school quality.
-Table A3 explores this possibility for high schools (grades 10-12), using the limited school quality data we have from the Ministry of Education.
+Table A3 explores this possibility for high schools (grades 10-12), using pupil-teacher ratio and female teacher percentage as school quality measures.25 Increases in pupil-teacher ratio would indicate if the influx of test-takers due to the program strained teaching capacity, while changes in female teacher proportion would reveal whether the program's focus on female students also influenced the gender composition of teachers.
 In the first two columns, we find no evidence of significant changes in the pupil-teacher ratio in response to the scholarship program.
 In column (4), we find that the percentage of female teachers in high enrollment gap districts fell 6 percentage points more than in low-gap districts in response to the program, significant at 10%.
 This decline is notable given the male dominance in the teaching profession in The Gambia (the mean female teacher percentage in our data is 8%).
 These effects on student composition and school quality will be useful to bear in mind when interpreting results.